grapp1/kw-intern/parflow/docs/parflow_keys.rst

       - with a value greater than or equal to 0.0
       - with a value less than or equal to 1.0

+    This key requires the availability of the following module(s) in ParFlow: CLM

 Solver.CLM.ForceVegetation